Tornado records: Most tornadoes in a single year

-On average 1,200 tornadoes happen in a year in the United States.
-The most confirmed tornadoes in a single year is 2004, which had 1817 confirmed tornadoes.
-This was mostly boosted by a large tornado outbreak sequence in May of 2004, where 509 tornadoes occurred.
+On average, 1,200 tornadoes happen in a year in the United States.
+The most confirmed tornadoes in a single year was in 2004, which had 1817 confirmed tornadoes.
+This was mostly boosted by a large tornado outbreak sequence in May 2004, where 509 tornadoes occurred.
 It also had help from a very active fall and winter tornado season.

 Tornado casualties and damage

 Deadliest single tornado in world history

-On April 26, 1989, in Bangladesh a large tornado took at least 1,300 lives.
+Officially, the deadliest single tornado occurred on April 26, 1989, in Bangladesh, where a large tornado took at least 1,300 lives.
+In 2022, this tornado's death toll was challenged in a database of Bangladeshi tornadoes maintained by Dr. Fahim Sufi with the Australian Government, claiming that the April 14, 1969, Dhaka tornado, which killed 922 people, was the deadliest in Bangladesh, with the Jamalpur tornado killing only 570.

 Deadliest single tornado in US history

 The Tri-State tornado of March 18, 1925, killed 695 people in Missouri (11), Illinois (613), and Indiana (71).
 The outbreak it occurred with was also the deadliest known tornado outbreak, with a combined death toll of 747 across the Mississippi River Valley.